medoxsmartchain/docs/how-to-add-fuse-network-to-mew.md

-# How to add Nordek to MEW
+# How to add MEDOX to MEW

-As of MEW version 5.6.6-hotfix1 NRK has been added as a supported network in MEW.
-You can manage your native NRK with all the creature comforts MEW offers, it also allows hardware wallet support.
+As of MEW version 5.6.6-hotfix1 MDC has been added as a supported network in MEW.
+You can manage your native MDC with all the creature comforts MEW offers, it also allows hardware wallet support.

-1. To set up Nordek on MEW click on "change" under network section at the top right corner, to change the current network.
+1. To set up MEDOX on MEW click on "change" under network section at the top right corner, to change the current network.

 ![](.gitbook/assets/MEW_1.png)

 2. A popup will open.
-Scroll down the list until you find "NRK".
+Scroll down the list until you find "MDC".

 ![](.gitbook/assets/MEW_2.png)

-3. Click "Nordek" text/button
+3. Click "MEDOX" text/button

-4. Now you're connected to Nordek and can use it's full features and products.
+4. Now you're connected to MEDOX and can use it's full features and products.

 For more info about using MEW please refer to their documentation [here](https://kb.myetherwallet.com/).